 We are not able to find any purposed made ball however you can make your customized feeder ball at home.
 You can do this by putting insects in the ball and covering all the openings except one, which your beardie will hunt down to get access to the food.

-A bridge can be added to make cages for bearded dragons more interesting for your bearded dragon.
+A bridge can be added to make cages more interesting for your bearded dragon.
 This helps your beardie climb and relax and move from one end of the enclosure to the other in an exciting way.
 You can find bridges in pet stores, mainly in the decoration section, as they are not toys.
 For example, you can find the Carolina custom cage reptile bridge, which helps your beardie to climb and have fun in the cage.

 You can set up your bridge by making mountains with the substrate and then securing the bridge on top of those or simply placing the bridge on top of the substrate.
 However, you must ensure that the bridge is hazards free before installing it in the enclosure.